Supplement to 17th and 18th Century Theories of Emotions

 On the other hand, chapter 6 of Leviathan shows many similarities to Descartes, particularly in its identification of six “simple” passions.
 These are not primary; appetite and aversion are the primary drives, to which Hobbes adds “contempt” as a neutral middle.
 The simples can be compounded in innumerable ways to produce new passions; Hobbes lists some thirty or so passions, which are just the simple passions modified by diverse considerations.
 The list is not exhaustive, but it does show how widely Hobbes tosses his nets: “passions” include everything from ephemeral states (e.g., “sudden glory” causing laughter), to moods (e.g., confidence and diffidence), to character traits and dispositions (e.g., good nature, covetousness and impudence).

 What makes for the prospect of success in satisfying our passions is power, and thus, the pursuit of happiness is a matter of striving for power.
-Power must be understood broadly: Hobbes maintains that the greatest part of an individual's power is socially constructed, either through the pooling of forces, or simply from the recognition of one's (comparatively) great power by others.
-For this reason, the passion for “glory” – understood as the desire for recognition of one's power, and the eclipse of others' power – seems a natural outgrowth and direct reflection of the striving for power by beings like us.
+Power must be understood broadly: Hobbes maintains that the greatest part of an individual’s power is socially constructed, either through the pooling of forces, or simply from the recognition of one’s (comparatively) great power by others.
+For this reason, the passion for “glory” – which seems to involve both a feeling of one’s own power and the desire for its recognition, along with the eclipse of others’ power – seems a natural outgrowth and direct reflection of the striving for power by beings like us.
 So it is not surprising that the most prominent member of the list of passions provided in the Elements of Law is glory.
 The passion is less prominent in the Leviathan, although it figures as one of the basic causes of the war that marks the “natural condition of mankind.”
 The search for glory seems bound to produce conflict, since recognition is competitively bought (especially in the state of nature), although the Leviathan finds ways to satisfy the urge to glory without unmanageable conflict (see Slomp, 1998).
 For this reason, the passion for glory can give rise to self-destructive behavior in which conquest is pursued further than security requires.
 Fortunately, the disposition to this passion is not universal, since some people are “moderate.”
-But it does seem inherent to the human constitution, and Hobbes gives a psychological-reflective basis to the propensity to this passion: glory involves a contemplation of one's own power, which is inherently pleasurable – and indeed closely related to the prospect of happiness (see Leviathan 13.4).
+But it does seem inherent to the human constitution, and Hobbes gives a psychological-reflective basis to the propensity to this passion: glory involves a contemplation of one’s own power, which is inherently pleasurable – and indeed closely related to the prospect of happiness (see Leviathan 13.4, and Schmitter 2017).